-Brick is one of the most popular construction material used since ancient times.
-Normal bricks tend to crack at high temperatures and are not preferred for high-temperature areas.
+Refractory bricks, also known as firebrick are ceramic materials used to line furnaces, kilns, fireboxes, and fireplaces.
+A refractory brick is designed to withstand high temperatures while still having poor thermal conductivity for increased energy efficiency.
+Refractory bricks are used in place of regular bricks, which always have a tendency to shatter at high temperatures.
+These bricks may also go by the titles ceramic bricks or fire bricks.
+Brick is one of the most popular construction materials used since ancient times.
+Regular bricks tend to crack at high temperatures and are not preferred for high-temperature areas.
 In such conditions, conventional bricks are often replaced by Refractory bricks.

-Refractory bricks are special types of bricks that can withstand high temperatures.
-This article is about refractory bricks, their types, and their properties.
+This article is about refractory brick, their types, and their properties.

 What are refractory bricks?

 Refractory brick is a type of brick that can resist high temperatures.
 It is also known as ceramic bricks or fire bricks.
 Generally, they are yellowish-white in colour.
 These bricks have good thermal resistance and good compressive strength.
-The chemical composition of fire bricks is different from the chemical composition of normal bricks.
-It mainly consists of 25 to 30% alumina, 60 to 70% of silica.
+The chemical composition of fire bricks differs from regular bricks’ chemical composition.
+It mainly consists of 25 to 30% alumina, and 60 to 70% silica.
 Also, oxides of magnesium, calcium, potassium etc are present.
-The main application of fire bricks is in the construction of kilns, furnaces, etc. They are able to withstand temperatures above 2100 degrees celsius.
+The main application of fire bricks is in the construction of kilns, furnaces, etc. They are able to withstand temperatures above 2100 degrees Celsius.
 Thus the thermal capacity helps the structure to be stable at high temperatures.

 Properties of Refractory brick

 - The weight of fire bricks is 150 lbs per cubic ft.

 - The size of refractory brick is 9×4.5×2.5 inches or 9×2.7×2.25 inches.